UPPMAX/UPPMAX-documentation/docs/cluster_guides/slurm_on_pelle.md

     - Time limit is 2 days.
     - You may, if really needed, ask for more through the support ``support@uppmax.uu.se``.

-There are two kinds of GPUs at the moment.
+There are two kinds of GPU nodes in this partition at the moment.

 - 4 of the lighter type ``L40s``, enough for most problems.
 Each node has 10 (!)
 GPUs.
 Most often just one GPU is needed, so remember to state that you need just 1, see below.
 - 2 of the large type ``H100``, which can be suitable for large training runs.
 Each node has 2 GPUs.
 Most often just one GPU is needed, so remember to state that you need just 1, see below.

-Therefore, at first hand, allocate the default ``L40s`` and one of them
+To avoid long waiting times we primarily recommend to allocate the default ``L40s`` and just one of them.
+Or, if you can use one of the older T4 GPUs, those are in greater supply.

 <!--
 - To allocate GPUs without specifying which type (will default to L40s in the future): ``-p gpu --gres=gpu:<number of GPUs>``